AGENTS.md and SKILL.md examples: build a reusable agent toolbox

 The compounding effect of reusable agent context

-For individual developers, this feels like building momentum.
-A few files of encoded knowledge become a stronger baseline for your agents.
-A prompt file saves you time on a recurring task.
+For individual developers, this means less setup before useful work begins.
+A prompt file saves time on a recurring task.
 A specialist agent improves a review pass.
 Together, these change the experience of working with the tool.

 For teams, it starts to look like shared docs and better onboarding.
 New joiners benefit from conventions they didn’t have to rediscover.
 Patterns one team has worked out become easier for another team to pick up.
 Even when someone else picks up the work, the starting point is still better.